Suraj62056/spotify-clone-html-css/README.md

 # spotify-clone-html-css
 📌 Brief One Line Summary
 A responsive Spotify web UI clone built using pure HTML and CSS, replicating the look and feel of Spotify’s desktop interface.

 📖 Table of Contents

-Overview
+-Overview

-Problem Statement
+-Problem Statement

-Dataset
+-Dataset

-Tools and Technologies
+-Tools and Technologies

-Methods
+-Methods

-Key Insights
+-Key Insights

-Dashboard / Model / Output
+-Dashboard / Model / Output

-How to Run this Project?
+-How to Run this Project?

-Results & Conclusion
+-Results & Conclusion

 🧾 Overview

-This project is a front-end clone of Spotify’s web player interface created to practice and demonstrate core web development skills.
+-This project is a front-end clone of Spotify’s web player interface created to practice and demonstrate core web development skills.
 The focus is on layout design, styling,  and responsiveness using only HTML and CSS without any JavaScript or backend functionality.

 ❓ Problem Statement

-To design a visually accurate and responsive Spotify web interface using only HTML and CSS, mimicking the real application’s layout, color scheme, and user experience.
+-To design a visually accurate and responsive Spotify web interface using only HTML and CSS, mimicking the real application’s layout, color scheme, and user experience.

 📂 Dataset